 We can provide advice, help and support for anyone who is homeless, could become homeless in the near future, or has a housing problem which they need help to resolve.

-- advise you on paying for your home, including signposting to benefits advice.
+- advise you on paying for your home, including guiding you to benefits advice

-- if you are already homeless, or about to be, we can refer your case for a detailed homelessness assessment to see if the Council can help you find somewhere to live.
+- if you're already homeless, or about to be, we can refer your case for a detailed homelessness assessment to see if the Council can help you find somewhere to live

 Contact the Housing and Options line on 0114 2736306 during office hours Monday – Friday 8.30am to 5pm.